 What is the Industrial Master’s Programme?
 How does it differ from the standard master’s programme?

-You will get the chance to do advanced practical studies in cooperation with a selected partner company throughout your Master’s programme.
-You will pass your regular Master’s curriculum following an individual study plan.
+Students will get the chance to do in-depth practical training in a selected company.
+You will pass the regular master’s curriculum following an individual study plan.

 Who can apply?

-All 1st year Master students in Software Engineering, Computer Science and Data Science can apply.
+All first-year master students in Software Engineering, Computer Science and Data Science can apply.